valpackett/startproject/README.md

 - Q: Why I have to add a command for my favorite framework by hand?
 It‘s popular.

   A: Because I‘m lazy to google these commands for all the mainstream frameworks.
 Just [email me](mailto:me@myfreeweb.ru) a command for your thing.
+- Q: I don‘t need to open vc-dir!
+Can I turn it off?

+  A: Of course!
+Just put it in your init file:
+    `(setq sp-open-vc-dir nil)`
 - Q: Why it requires ido?

   A: Ido is very awesome!
 I can‘t believe you don‘t have it installed.
 It **must** come with your Emacs!